m-blair/youtube-data-api-analytics/README.md

 |3|Preprocessing|Prepare data for analysis by removing any null entries using normalization techniques, dtype conversions, and NLP on text fields.
 Which operations are performed are specified by a few input parameters, then save result in csv format|
 |4|Analysis|Using the prepared and cleaned data for data visualization and statistical analyses|

+## Data Selection Criteria
+The process for selecting YouTube channels was done manually, through a mix of suggestions from chatGPT, channels I am familiar with, or notable figures on the platform (either currently or historically).
+My goal was to compile a dataset that includes at least one or more creators from a wide range of genres, including but not limited to:

+- News
+- Sports
+- Gaming
+- Music
+- Lifestyle/vlog
+- Animation/Art
+- Commentary/video essay
+- Documentary
+- Beauty
+- ASMR
+- Comedy
+- Entertainment
+- Television/network

+The channels selected all fit the following criteria:
+- \> 1,000,000 subscribers
+- primarily English-speaking or their audience is primarily English-speaking